 - Visit the historic hilltop towns of Almeida, Castelo Mendo, Castelo Rodrigo and Linhares

 Activities on site or nearby include:

 Casas do Coro is well set up for families, though there's not masses for them to do on-site.
 Parents with babies would find the kitchenettes (and microwaves) a real boon, and older kids would enjoy the pool, exploring the village and castle, and would love the interactive sections of the Côa museum.

 Babies (0-1 years), Children (4-12 years)

 All rooms can accommodate extra beds and cots.
 See Rooms and follow the link to the detailed page for information about how many you can sleep in each cottage.
+Both Palhal da Torre do Monte and Suite Senhora da Guia houses have bunk rooms for children.
 Some cottages have hydro-massage baths, others have normal baths.

 Baby monitors will stretch from some rooms/houses to the restaurant, but not all.
 Please ask for a room nearby if you plan to leave the little'un as walls are very thick, and distances are big.

 Remember baby and child equipment may be limited or need pre-booking